-- As defined in [RFC 3264], a UE MUST be capable of receiving SDP with a connection address of 0.0.0.0, in which case it means that neither RTP nor RTCP should be sent to the peer.
-This requirement provides backwards compatibility with [RFC 2543]. - The requirements within [ID SIP-ACR] MUST be supported by the ACR AS. - The requirements for the handling of a Replaces header as defined by [RFC 3891] MUST be supported by the UE. - The requirements for the handling of the REFER method as defined by [RFC 3515] MUST be supported by the UE. - The requirements for the notification of message-waiting events as defined by [RFC 3842] MUST be supported by the Message Waiting Indicators (MWI) AS and the UE.
+- As defined in [RFC 3264], a UE that is operating using IPv4 MUST be capable of receiving SDP with a connection address of IN IP4 0.0.0.0, in which case it means that neither RTP nor RTCP should be sent to the peer.
+This requirement provides backwards compatibility with [RFC 2543]. - The requirements within [RFC 5079] MUST be supported by the ACR AS. - The requirements for the handling of a Replaces header as defined by [RFC 3891] MUST be supported by the UE. - The requirements for the handling of the REFER method as defined by [RFC 3515] MUST be supported by the UE. - The requirements for the notification of message-waiting events as defined by [RFC 3842] MUST be supported by the Message Waiting Indicators (MWI) AS and the UE. - The requirements defined by [RFC 4240] MUST be supported by an AS providing network announcements. - The requirements in [RFC 3066] MUST be supported by a UE that wishes to indicate language preferences. - The Alert-Info header as defined by [RFC 3261] MUST be supported by the Distinctive Ringing AS and the UE.

-- The requirements defined by [RFC 4240] MUST be supported by an AS providing network announcements. - The requirements in [RFC 3066] MUST be supported by a UE that wishes to indicate language preferences. - The Alert-Info header as defined by [RFC 3261] MUST be supported by the Distinctive Ringing AS and the UE. - Subscriptions to the dialog-event package as defined by [RFC 4235] MUST be supported by the UE. - The requirements for the handling of the Join header as defined by [RFC 3911] MUST be supported by the UE and BLV AS. - The requirements for the handling of a target-dialog header as defined by [RFC 4538] MUST be supported by the UE. - The requirements for the handling of a P-Trace-Party-ID header as defined by [RFC 3603] MUST be supported by the UE and the COT AS. - The UE MUST support the inclusion of a Presence Information Data Format Location Object (PIDF-LO) as defined by [RFC 4119] in INVITE requests conveying location information for emergency calls as required by [ID SIP-CONVEY]. - The DHCP option as defined by [RFC 3825] MUST be supported by the UE. - The DHCP option as defined by [ID DHCP-CIVIC] MUST be supported by the UE. - The emergency session URI defined by [ID SIP-URN] MUST be supported by the UE and the P-CSCF. - The requirements defined by [RFC 3959] MUST be supported by the UE and any AS in the network that provides early media.
+- Subscriptions to the dialog-event package as defined by [RFC 4235] MUST be supported by the UE. - The requirements for the handling of the Join header as defined by [RFC 3911] MUST be supported by the UE and BLV AS. - The requirements for the handling of a target-dialog header as defined by [RFC 4538] MUST be supported by the UE. - The requirements for the handling of a P-DCS-Trace-Party-ID header as defined by [RFC 3603] MUST be supported by the UE and the COT AS, with the exceptions noted in this document. - The UE MUST support the inclusion of a Presence Information Data Format Location Object (PIDF-LO) as defined by [RFC 4119] in INVITE requests conveying location information for emergency calls as required by [ID SIP-CONVEY]. - The DHCP option as defined by [RFC 3825] MUST be supported by the UE. - The DHCP option as defined by [RFC 4676] MUST be supported by the UE. - The emergency session URI defined by [RFC 5031] MUST be supported by the UE and the P-CSCF. - The requirements defined by [RFC 3959] MUST be supported by the UE and any AS in the network that provides early media.
 For details, refer to Section 7.1.9.